Wari-Dudafa/gojim/README.md

 ## Download

-The app will be available to download on ios shortly, the android build is currently in the works.
+The app is available to download on ios, the android build is currently in the works.

 ios: [download link](https://apps.apple.com/app/id6467132061)
 android: [download link](https://github.com/Wari-Dudafa/gojim)